xOffense: An Autonomous Multi-Agent Framework for Penetration Testing with Domain-Adapted Large Language Models: Implementation, Benchmark Dataset and Metrics

 To further address the memory bottlenecks of handling a 32B-parameter model, we employ DeepSpeed ZeRO-3 \cite{rajbhandari2020zero} optimization.
-ZeRO-3 partitions model states—including optimizer, gradients, and parameters—across multiple GPUs, achieving linear scalability.
+ZeRO-3 partitions model states, which includes optimizer, gradients, and parameters across multiple GPUs, achieving linear scalability.
 Additionally, FlashAttention v2 \cite{dao2022flashattention} is integrated to optimize attention computation, reducing memory usage and accelerating training by up to 3x compared to standard attention implementations.
-These combined techniques allow us to efficiently fine-tune Qwen3-32B for penetration testing workloads with a significant reduction in hardware demands.
-And the fine-tuning dataset comprised two main corpora as follows: \begin{itemize} \item \textbf{PentestData}: This dataset is meticulously curated to encompass domain-specific question-answer pairs, each enriched with synthetically generated Chain\texttt{-}of\texttt{-}Thought (CoT) reasoning traces.
-The reasoning steps are encapsulated within \verb|<think>| tags, enabling the model to learn structured, step-by-step logical deduction processes tailored for penetration testing scenarios.
+These combined techniques allow us to efficiently fine-tune Qwen3-32B for pentest workloads with a significant reduction in hardware demands.
+And the fine-tuning dataset comprised two main corpora as follows: \begin{itemize} \item \textbf{PentestData}: This dataset is meticulously curated to encompass domain-specific question-answer pairs, each enriched with synthetically generated CoT reasoning traces.
+The reasoning steps are encapsulated within \verb|<think>| tags, enabling the model to learn structured, step-by-step logical deduction processes tailored for pentest scenarios.
 To construct PentestData, we aggregate and standardize write-ups from over \textbf{1,000 machines} across leading cybersecurity platforms, including TryHackMe~\cite{TryHackMe}, HackTheBox~\cite{HackTheBox}, and VulnHub~\cite{VulnHub}.
 These write-ups are systematically processed to extract task-specific reasoning paths, exploit procedures, and decision-making sequences relevant to offensive security operations.
-In addition, we incorporate supplementary pentest datasets from HuggingFace Datasets Hub~\cite{HuggingFaceDatasets}, focusing on cybersecurity knowledge bases, penetration testing techniques, and practical guides for commonly used security tools.
-This comprehensive integration ensures that PentestData serves as a robust and diverse resource for training models in autonomous penetration testing workflows.
+In addition, we incorporate supplementary pentest datasets from HuggingFace Datasets Hub~\cite{HuggingFaceDatasets}, focusing on cybersecurity knowledge bases, pentest techniques, and practical guides for commonly used security tools.
+This comprehensive integration ensures that PentestData serves as a robust and diverse resource for training models in autonomous pentest workflows.